-International navies have been active in attempting to combat the Houthi threat in the Red Sea nd the Gulf of Aden since early in this crisis.
+International navies have been active in attempting to combat the Houthi threat in the Red Sea and the Gulf of Aden since early in this crisis.
 On 19 December 2023, the US Defence Secretary announced the establishment of Operation Prosperity Guardian, a coalition of more than 20 countries with the aim to secure the southern Red Sea and the Bab el-Mandeb Strait for commercial vessels.
 On 19 February 2024, the EU launched a similar mission under the name Operation Aspides to protect vessels in the region.
-The Navies of 10 EU countries have participated in the protective mandate, which is designed to accompany commercial vessels in the region, provide situational awareness, and only act in response to a threat with minimum force.
-Naval vessels are still present in the area and have intercepted numerous kinetic weapons fired by the Houthis.
-However, they are likely unable to defend against every attack or assist all targeted vessels.
+The navies of 10 EU countries have participated in the protective mandate, which is designed to accompany commercial vessels in the region, provide situational awareness, and only act in response to a threat with minimum force.
+In March 2025, the US Navy increased its naval presence in the Red Sea.